 - 1 If the juvenile is incarcerated prior to the hearing, the hearing shall - 2 be held within 72 hours of the juvenile's return to custody and a - 3 written decision made and transmitted to the juvenile and the - 4 juvenile's counsel within 48 hours of the hearing.
-Upon request of - 5 counsel for the juvenile, the hearing officer shall adjourn the - hearing for not more than 72 hours.
-Subsequent adjournments may

-7 be granted upon request of the juvenile and good cause shown.
+Upon request of - 5 counsel for the juvenile, the hearing officer shall adjourn the - 6 hearing for not more than 72 hours.
+Subsequent adjournments may - 7 be granted upon request of the juvenile and good cause shown.

-The panel established pursuant to subsection b. of this section shall not revoke the parole of a juvenile unless the hearing officer determines, by clear and convincing evidence, that:

-- (1) the juvenile has seriously or persistently violated the conditions of parole; - (2) the juvenile poses a substantial danger to public safety and no form of community-based supervision would alleviate that danger; and - (3) revocation is consistent with the provisions of section 2 of P.L.1982, c.77 (C.2A:4A-21).

-The procedures and standards set forth in sections 15 through 21 of P.L.1979, c.441 (C.30:4-123.59 through C.30:4-123.65) shall apply to juvenile parole revocation hearings, unless the procedures and standards conflict with those set forth in this subsection.

-Notwithstanding a determination that the juvenile violated a condition of parole, the panel established pursuant to subsection b. of this section may modify those conditions.

-- f.
-The panel established pursuant to subsection b. of this section may relieve a juvenile of any parole conditions, and may permit a parolee to reside outside the State pursuant to the provisions of the Interstate Compact on Juveniles, P.L.1955, c.55 (C.9:23-1 to 9:23-4), and after providing notice to the Attorney General, may consent to the supervision of a parolee by the federal government pursuant tothe federal Witness Security Reform Act, Pub.L.98-473 (18 U.S.C. s.3521 et seq.).
-The panel established pursuant to subsection b. of this section may revoke permission, except in the case of a juvenile under the Witness Security Reform Act, or reinstate relieved parole conditions for any period of time - g.
-The commission shall promulgate rules and regulations governing the commission's duties and responsibilities concerning parole eligibility, supervision, and revocation.
+- The panel established pursuant to subsection b. of this section shall not revoke the parole of a juvenile unless the hearing officer determines, by clear and convincing evidence, that: - (1) the juvenile has seriously or persistently violated the conditions of parole; - (2) the juvenile poses a substantial danger to public safety and no form of community-based supervision would alleviate that danger; and - (3) revocation is consistent with the provisions of section 2 of P.L.1982, c.77 (C.2A:4A-21). - The procedures and standards set forth in sections 15 through 21 of P.L.1979, c.441 (C.30:4-123.59 through C.30:4-123.65) shall apply to juvenile parole revocation hearings, unless the procedures and standards conflict with those set forth in this subsection. - Notwithstanding a determination that the juvenile violated a condition of parole, the panel established pursuant to subsection b. of this section may modify those conditions. - f.
+The panel established pursuant to subsection b. of this section may relieve a juvenile of any parole conditions, and may - section may relieve a juvenile of any parole conditions, and may permit a parolee to reside outside the State pursuant to the - provisions of the Interstate Compact on Juveniles, P.L.1955, c.55 - 29 (C.9:23-1 to 9:23-4), and after providing notice to the Attorney - 30 General, may consent to the supervision of a parolee by the federal - 31 government pursuant to the federal Witness Security Reform Act, - 32 Pub.L.98-473 (18 U.S.C. s.3521 et seq.).
+The panel established - pursuant to subsection b. of this section may revoke permission, - 34 except in the case of a juvenile under the Witness Security Reform - 35 Act, or reinstate relieved parole conditions for any period of time - 36 during which a juvenile is under its jurisdiction. - g.
+The commission shall promulgate rules and regulations governing the commission's duties and responsibilities concerning parole eligibility, supervision, and revocation. - 40 The member of the State Parole Board who is designated by 41 the chairman to be on the panel established pursuant to subsection 42 b. of this section shall have experience in juvenile justice or have 43 successfully completed a juvenile justice training program to be 44 established by the chairman.
+The training program shall be 45 comprised of seven hours of instruction including, but not limited 46 emerging scientific knowledge concerning 47 development, particularly adolescent brain function and how - 48 adolescent development relates to incarcerated youth, the influence of peer relationships among adolescents and peer contagion effects, and the effects of juvenile crime on victims.